Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_02.md

 Thanks to TypeScript, we can use this compilation diagnostics to create less bug-prone JavaScript applications.

 This comes as a great benefit of choosing TypeScript as a primary language for our app.
-So lets define our `parties` property:
+So lets define our `parties` property as a generic type array:

 {{> DiffBox tutorialName="meteor-angular2-socially" step="2.3"}}